sib-swiss/NGS-variants-training/docs/index.md

 This course will consist of lectures, exercises and polls.
 During exercises, you are free to discuss with other participants.
 During lectures, focus on the lecture only.

-## Issues

-If you have any issues, questions or feedback regarding the exercises use the "Comments" section below 👇.
-It requires a [github account](https://github.com/).